SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

-The second [Gaia-X](https://gaia-x.eu/) Summit took place on November 18 and 19, 2021, in which concepts were introduced of how Gaia-X enables rule-based federated data ecosystems to emerge and represent a well-functioning, trustworthy basis for data-based innovation.
+The second [Gaia-X](https://gaia-x.eu/) Summit took place on November 18 and 19, 2021, in which concepts were introduced of how Gaia-X enables rule-based federated data ecosystems to emerge and to create a well-functioning, trustworthy basis for data-based innovation.

 The summit was a bit overshadowed by [Scaleway's visible exit from Gaia-X](https://www.theregister.com/2021/11/19/scaleway_gaia_x/).